jftsang/jftsang.github.io/content/pages/cv.md

 Preferred email: `j dot m dot f dot tsang at cantab dot net`.

-Full-stack software engineer, working in research environments to support reliable and efficient data collection and management.
+Software engineer, working in research environments to support reliable and efficient data collection and management.
 Background in applied mathematics and fluid dynamics.
 Enjoys learning and teaching.

 ## Experience